Description of image here

 Harvesting

-Rocket can provide pickings from early summer through to autumn, and beyond with protection.
-You can start harvesting leaves about four weeks after sowing.
+Rocket can provide pickings from early summer through to autumn, and with protection, into winter too.
+You can usually start harvesting leaves about four to six weeks after sowing.
 Regular picking keeps growth young, tender and tasty.
-Older leaves can be lightly cooked as a spinach substitute, added to sauces, stir-fried or sautéed in olive oil.
+Older leaves can be lightly cooked as a spinach substitute or added to stir-fries and sauces.

 The two types of rocket crop in different ways:

-• Wild rocket plants produce hot, spicy leaves for a long period, right through summer and autumn, and if protected under cloches may keep cropping into winter, then start again in early spring.
+• Wild rocket produces hot, spicy leaves for a long period, right through summer and autumn, and if protected under cloches or in a coldframe or greenhouse, it may keep cropping into winter, then start again in early spring.
 Plants will continue producing leaves after flowering, unlike annual salad rocket.
-The flavour tends to get hotter in summer.
+The flavour tends to get hotter in summer

 Problems